Ron Esplin exhibits at Delicacy in Maori Hill

 Paint wet on wet for successful skies:

-strokes, and the paper is attached to a board that you can pick up and move around
+The most successful skies are painted wet on wet, applied quickly with expansivestrokes, and the paper is attached to a board that you can pick up and move around

 so the pigment is able to flow.
 I prefer Cobalt Blue to Cerulean because in my view